Jump to accessibility statement Skip to content

 BSc (Hons) Adult Nursing Practice

 Prior to studying BSc (Hons) Adult Nursing Practice at Sunderland, Stacy Humphrey was working as a lifeguard and a swimming teacher.
-She knew she wanted to go into the healthcare profession and once she attended the Open Day and talked to the lecturers, she knew that a career in nursing was for her.
-Just days after qualifying Stacy joined the front line in the battle against Coronavirus as Staff Nurse at South Shields Accident and Emergency.
+She knew she wanted to go into the healthcare profession and once she attended an Open Day and talked to the lecturers, she knew that a career in nursing was for her.
+Just days after qualifying, Stacy joined the front line in the battle against Covid-19 as a staff nurse at South Shields A&E.

-I attended an Open Day at the University and found the lecturers very approachable and the atmosphere very welcoming.
-I was taken on a tour of the facilities such as the Living Lab which was exceptional.
+I attended an Open Day at the University and found the lecturers really approachable and the atmosphere very welcoming.
+I was taken on a tour of the facilities, including the Living Lab which was exceptional.

 It has always been about making a difference.
 That’s what it comes down to.
 Nurses make a difference every day, it’s just that now there is more focus on them.”